-Specific measures adopted by the Board of Directors and the NRSC to obtain a balanced and diverse group of directors.
+Specific measures adopted by the Board of Directors and the NRSC to obtain a balanced and diverse group of directors

-As a result of the vacancies on the Board of Directors resulting from the voluntary resignations of Messrs Bertrand Bouwdejin Kan and Leonard Peter Shore, the Board and the NRSC hired a recruitment firm and gave instructions to search for profiles that met the competency matrix sought by the Board of Directors.
-Gender was not considered to be an essential requirement since Cellnex already met the 40% threshold.
+As a result of the vacancy on the Board of Directors resulting from the voluntary resignation of Ms Anne Bouverot, the Board of Directors and the NRSC searched for the best possible profile within the Board of Directors for the position Chair thereof.
+Gender was not considered to be an essential requirement since Cellnex already met the 40% threshold required by the Spanish Companies Law and recommended by the GGCLC.

-Measures adopted by the NRSC so that (i) selection procedures do not give rise to implicit biases that may hinder the selection of female Board members, (ii) Cellnex deliberately seeks and includes female candidates that meet the required professional profile, and (iii) this allows Cellnex to obtain a balance between men and women.
+Measures adopted by the NRSC so that (i) selection procedures do not give rise to implicit biases that may hinder the selection of female Board members, (ii) Cellnex deliberately seeks and includes female candidates that meet the required professional profile, and (iii) this allows Cellnex to obtain a balance between men and women

 In addition to the aforementioned Policies, the Board of Directors amended the Board of Directors' Regulations on 27 July 2023, upon the recommendation of the NRSC, in order to include in the internal regulations a commitment that, at all times, the gender less represented on the Board represents, at least 40% of the total number of Board members.
-Cellnex ended 2023 with 53.85 % female members on its Board of Directors, which exceeds Recommendation 15 of the GGCLC.
+Cellnex ended 2024 with 50 % female members on its Board of Directors, which exceeds Recommendation 15 of the GGCLC.